cnnrbrn/noroff-css-frameworks-content/ca.md

 Use Bootstrap 4 (or 3) components for the elements in the design, and customise the components using one of the CSS pre-processors.

 - The header and footer background colours and the carousel should span the full-width of the screen.
 The content should be in a container with a max-width.
 - There are three images attached for the carousel on the home page.
-It should fade between images, not slide.
+If you use Bootrap 4, it should fade between images, not slide.
+If you use Bootstrap 3 it can only slide.
 - Add a hover colour of your choice to the buttons.
 - You can use any lorem ipsum text for the content.
 - Make sure the active nav link is styled.